 HOAX, Stuck, 2016

 Shuster + Moseley, Harmonic Lens, 2015

-Utilising a range of media, they work within the categories of Photographic & Digital Art; Painting, Drawing & Mixed Media; Three Dimensional Design & Sculpture. and Video, Installation & Performance.
-Images of 84 longlisted pieces will be shown on monitors within the gallery – offering a unique chance for visitors to explore the breadth and diversity of work being produced across the world today.
+Utilising a range of media, they worked within the categories of Photographic & Digital Art; Painting, Drawing & Mixed Media; Three Dimensional Design & Sculpture. and Video, Installation & Performance.
+Images of 84 longlisted pieces were shown on monitors within the gallery – offering a unique chance for visitors to explore the breadth and diversity of work being produced across the world.

 The 2017 Aesthetica Art Prize Shortlist

 Visitors could further their appreciation of contemporary art and enhance their experiences by attending talks held at the York Art Gallery.
 Led by artists, curators and academics they offered an insight into current themes in the art world.

 Future Now: The Aesthetica Art Prize Shortlist